cicksuy1/CrSDK-usage-as-lib-exmaple/README.md

 - **`-p 8085:8085`:**  This option maps port 8085 inside the container to port 8085 on your host machine.
 This allows you to access the server running inside the container from your web browser or other applications.

-You can now interact with the server by sending HTTP requests to `http://localhost:8085`.
+The server is now accessible via HTTPS at https://<host>:8085, provided the necessary SSL/TLS certificate files are in place.
+For testing or development environments without certificates, you can also access the server via HTTP at http://<host>:8085.

 **Additional Notes**